-You can simply have BreadCrumbs enabled in your property configuration and have it applied for all requests that match your rule criteria.
-BreadCrumbs includes a specific response header in the response to a requesting player.
+You can simply have Breadcrumbs enabled in your property configuration and set Opt Mode to Opt-OUT to have breadcrumbs applied for all requests that match your rule criteria.
+Breadcrumbs include a specific header in the response to a requesting player.
 So, this increases the number of bytes delivered.
-Plus, a player just may not want (or support) the BreadCrumbs response header.
-So, you can still have BreadCrumbs enabled and include opt-IN or opt-OUT to let the individual players determine how to handle the responses on a per-request basis.
+Plus, a player just may not want (or support) the breadcrumbs response header.
+So, you can still have Breadcrumbs enabled and include opt-IN or opt-OUT to let the individual players determine how to handle the responses on a per-request basis.

 Are you using an XHR-based player?

 If so, ensure that the "Access-Control-Expose-Headers" contains the name of the Breadcrumbs response header.